brickcap/openresty_examples/book.md

 **The uri of the request**

-ngx lua also allows to to change the uri to which the req is initiated by the client.
+ngx lua also allows you to change the uri from which the req was initiated by the client.

 ```
 ngx.req.set_uri("/foo")